srl-labs/learn-srlinux/docs/tutorials/programmability/ansible/intent-based-management/project-structure.md

 Ansible is instructed to use this inventory file by setting `inventory = inv` in the [`ansible.cfg`](https://github.com/srl-labs/intent-based-ansible-lab/blob/main/ansible.cfg#L4) configuration file.

-The `ansible-inventory.yml` defines 3 groups:
+The `ansible-inventory.yml` defines four groups:

 - `srl` - for all SR Linux nodes
 - `spine` - for the spine nodes
 - `leaf` - for the leaf nodes.
+- `hosts` - for emulated hosts.

 The [`host_vars`](https://github.com/srl-labs/intent-based-ansible-lab/tree/main/inv/host_vars) directory contains a file for each host that defines host-specific variables.
 The [`group_vars`](https://github.com/srl-labs/intent-based-ansible-lab/tree/main/inv/group_vars) directory contains a single file for the `srl` group to define Ansible-specific variables that are required for the JSON-RPC connection-plugin as well as some system-level configuration data.